-Days Gone – Everything we know so far
+Days Gone: Everything we know

-After closing Sony's press conference at E3 2016, Bend Studio has set a very high bar for itself and Days Gone.
+Closing out an E3 press conference is a pretty prestigious honour, meaning Bend Studio has some pretty high expectations for Days Gone.

 The post-apocalyptic third-person shooter certainly looks familiar at a glance, with Sony already delivering astonishing experiences in a similar vein, like Naughty Dog's The Last of Us, however the sheer number of enemies on screen was something to behold.
+With the addition of a biker gang giving the game a Sons of Anarchy vibe to boot, we're very interested.

+TrustedReviews has rounded up everything you need to know about Days Gone, and will be updating this page with all the new information as it happens, so be sure to bookmark this page!

 We’ve compiled everything you need to know about the upcoming PS4 exclusive below!